 A dual-level outdoor space would be dreamy, especially if you could build it to have a protected area underneath, out of the sun and wind, with an upper level that, while covered, still invites in the beauty of nature.
 Make sure your stairs aren’t too steep, and consider perhaps adding a ramp.
 But be sure you have plenty of ways to access the area from inside.

 A thick brick fence gives the feeling of complete seclusion, and the décor should be just as ornate.
 Thus, the pillars with blur orbs which look much like globes.
-Center a seating area, perhaps with a fire pit, in the area, and you’ll feel like you’ve got the whole world in your hands every time you step outside.
+Center a seating area, perhaps with a fire pit or built-in outdoor fireplace, in the area, and you’ll feel like you’ve got the whole world in your hands every time you step outside.
 Add some brilliantly coloured pottery or sculptures for show.

 If you like the idea of partial seclusion, consider planting a couple of cherry blossoms in your front yard.
 They bloom in a thin layer of pretty pink, which helps haze over the view to your home for outsiders looking in while keeping the option to gaze out your window at the world going by wide open.
 And if you decide it’s too much, just trim it back a little for greater visibility.